mk-fg/pulseaudio-mixer-cli/README.md

 Starting the mixer should also trigger pulseaudio start, if proper dbus autolaunch service descriptions are installed in the system.

-It should also work with system-wide pulseaudio daemon (which usage is [highly discouraged by developers](http://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide), btw), in which case neither dbus system nor session bus is accessed, since ServerLookup interface doesn't seem to be available on either one (at least in 2.1), and pa-private bus is accessed via well-known socket location at /run/pulse/dbus-socket (see also #4).
+It should also work with system-wide pulseaudio daemon (usage of which is [highly discouraged by developers](http://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide), btw) - in that case neither dbus system nor session bus is accessed, since ServerLookup interface doesn't seem to be available on either one (at least in 2.1), and pa-private bus is accessed via well-known socket location at /run/pulse/dbus-socket (see also #4).